RealTraps - Mounting RealTraps Rigidly

 Once all three post bases are attached, lower the trap gently onto the post bases.
 Each post base will slip snugly between the mounting bars on the rear of the trap and the fabric.

-Figure 4: Four post bases are needed for horizontal or ceiling mounting, using the spacings shown above.
-When mounting a panel sideways on on a wall, the post bases will be rotated 90 degrees from what's shown in Figure 2 at left.
+Figure 4: Four post bases are needed for horizontal or ceiling mounting.
+Use the spacings shown above for horizontal wall mounting so the trap doesn't slide down.
+That offset isn't needed for a ceiling.
+When mounting a panel sideways on a wall, the post bases will be rotated 90 degrees from what's shown in Figure 2 at left.
 Then the panel is slid sideways onto the post bases.

 It's also possible to use post bases with RealTraps that do not include the rear mounting bar.
 Panels sold as Modular Kits or MiniGobos do not include cross bars.
 So instead, the post bases will tuck under the 3/4-inch bezel that frames the front and rear of every panel as shown in the photo below.
 Two will slip under the bezel at top, and one more will go (upside down) at the bottom.
 Post bases are made from springy steel.
 So after the panel is dropped onto the top two post bases, reach behind the panel, flex the bottom post base up slightly, and slip it behind the bottom bezel.